Chainflow/solana-mission-control/README.md

 - Open your web browser and go to http://<your_ip>:3000/. `3000` is the default HTTP port that Grafana listens to if you haven’t configured a different port.
 - If you are a first time user type `admin` for the username and password in the login page.
 - You can change the password after login.

+### 2. Create Datasources

+- Before importing the dashboards you have to create datasources of Prometheuss.
+- To create datasoruces go to configuration and select Data Sources.
+- After that you can find Add data source, select Prometheus from Time series databases section.